-The area has extensive forests, high rainfall, a mild climate and a special cultural heritage (including Alajar).
+The area has extensive forests, high rainfall, a mild climate and a distinctive cultural heritage (including Alajar).
 The vegetation consists of cork oaks, chestnuts and holm oaks.
 Along the river, you will find the popular, willow and alder.
 Common birds are vultures and black storks.

-The mountainous terrain is perfect for all kinds of mountain sports: hiking, via ferrata, spelunking, rock climbing and horseback riding.
+The mountainous terrain is perfect for all kinds of mountain sports: hiking, via Ferrata, spelunking, rock climbing and horseback riding.
 Visit andalusia.org for information in English.

 Gruta de las Maravillas, the miracle cave

 The Gruta de las Maravillas in the town of Aracena is a complex of caves with underwater lakes.
 During weekends and holidays, it attracts hordes of tourists.

 Visit the caves

 In the caves, it is forbidden to take pictures.
 The cave is in the centre of the town of Aracena, in the north of the province of Huelva.
 Access is via the N – 433 roads from Seville or Portugal and the N – 435 from Extremadura or the same N – 435 of Huelva.

 We slept at Posada San Marcos in Alajar.
 The ecologically-built hotel has a pool and charming rooms.
 A British/Spanish couple, Lucy and Angel own the place.
 During our stay, we were served tasty food, including a casserole of cerdo Iberico with pepper, rosemary with a surprisingly delicious chocolate sauce.

 - For an overview of Huelva with descriptions of the sights in English and Spanish click here.